fpc/FPCSource/packages/amunits/README.txt

 3) General information and porting tips
 ---------------------------------------

-  - Alignment output is supposedely correct even though i can't personally test this.
+  - Alignment output is supposedly correct even though i can't personally test this.
 (Someone else tested for me)
   - Some tips to port some general code from i386 FPC to m68k FPC, you should limit your local variables and pushed variables